I am an editor, writer, and author.

 In 2004, while I served as a director for the networking organization in northeast Wisconsin, I was fortunate to contribute an article to Dr. Ivan Misner’s collection of motivational stories about successful business people called Masters of Success.
 Dr. Misner founded Business Network International (BNI) and is known as the father of networking.
 I resigned my position with BNI in 2010 after launching 17 chapters, including four gold star groups.

 I have published more than 100 blog posts, including ones about upcoming books.
-I’ve written numerous articles for business magazines on marketing and business planning techniques, and my novel Shevivor has recently been released.
+I’ve written numerous articles for business magazines on marketing and business planning techniques, and my novel Shevivor is now available.
 Pick up a copy today.